LIZZY HOYT AND THE MCO

 Like Lizzy, Kevin is an artist for whom the boundary between popular and concert music is more often something to be stepped over than observed.
 It sounds as though Kevin may be composing a work for this concert that allows Lizzy to shine as both folk and operatic singer.
 No matter what path this collaboration takes we know the destination will be a spectacular, vital new Canadian work.

 In that connection, this concert also features reprise performances of works proudly commissioned by the MCO: Jeffrey Ryan’s gorgeous Earthshine (2017) and Karen Sunabacka’s poignant Never to Return (2013).
 We’ve premiered some excellent pieces over the years, if we may say so, and with works this strong, a second, third, or tenth performance still feels like a true event.
 An inspiring start to our 2023 Spring Series.

-The concert begins at 7.30pm on Thursday, March 2nd, in Westminster United Church, 745 Westminster at Maryland.
+The concert begins at 7.30pm on Thursday, March 2nd, in Crescent Arts Centre / Crescent Fort Rouge United Church, 525 Wardlaw Avenue.
 There will be no intermission for this concert.
 Casual tickets will be available 10 August 2022 here and on MCO’s Ticketline at 204-783-7377.